EmadBeltaje/flutter_getx_template/README.md

     ```

-  you only need to change app colors (light/dark_theme_colors) and if you want to change app fonts sizes and family just modify my_fonts.dart and that is it you dont need to worry about styles and theme you only need to edit my_syles.dart if you want to change some elemnt theme data (padding,border..etc) and if you want to change theme just use this code
+  you only need to change app colors (light/dark_theme_colors) and if you want to change app fonts sizes and family just modify my_fonts.dart and that is it you don't need to worry about styles and theme you only need to edit my_syles.dart if you want to change some element theme data (padding,border..etc) and if you want to change theme just use this code

     ```dart
     // change theme and save current theme state to shared pref